 I love Australia and loved my new friends.
 I was kind of hoping massive earth-change events would happen and somehow miraculously allow me to stay there.
 No such luck.
 My visitor visa was running out, and because it disallowed me to work, staying there was not really an option.
 Plus, I felt that my soulmate was back in the states, and I was feeling pulled to go back.
 I returned to California in 2013.

 I lived for then next two years in the Santa Rosa area (Geyserville and Sebastopol specifically) while I explored a relationship with a man I knew from childhood.
-During this time, I explored an interest in weaving.
-For a long time, I had been keen on natural fabrics, and loved the look of handwoven creations.
+During this time, I discovered an interest in weaving.
+For a long time, I had been keen on natural fabrics, and loved the texture, colors and look of handwoven creations.
 I took classes at a local art center and loved it.
 I later purchased a floor loom that I brought with me to Arizona (For more on this, see Weaving Desires, Creativity And Self-Expressions).
 Also while in the Santa Rosa area, I had the great opportunity to play my fiddle in a folk band – it was a blast!
 But, my time in California was coming to a close.
 The relationship I was in came to an end, and I started feeling the urge to leave California.
 I lived for a short while in an intentional community in Geyserville (A Year of Truth And Following Desires) while I figured out what I wanted to do.
 I had been having repeated dreams indicating that vacating California would be a good idea.
-I started praying for guidance.
+I prayed for guidance.
 I was still craving my soulmate, wide-open spaces, and a simple permaculture-based lifestyle where I could continue exploring Divine Truth and the healing and growing of my soul that it encouraged.

-There was all kinds of properties for sale, and I ultimately found one that felt just right.
+There were all kinds of properties for sale, and I ultimately found one that felt just right.
 It had good “bone structure” (just the right gentle slope and south east orientation I wanted), a view of the distant White Mountains, no visible neighbors, not too far from town (about ten miles) and a unique rugged beauty.
 It was also quite damaged, neglected, dry, limited in diversity, and even plagued with garbage, but I couldn’t help imagining us both healing and eventually thriving as I grew my soul towards God and Love.

 What sealed the deal was that this property had a partially completed straw-bale hogan* on it that, although in a rough and damaged state, was livable.
 I had been prepared to live in a temporary structure until I could afford a proper house, so the hogan, although rough, was a nice asset.
 The property also had a well, a few solar panels, and a seller willing to work with me!
 Clearly God and my soul were in harmony here.

-As you will read in my blog, I have had to confront all kinds of physical and emotional challenges here in my healing place, but all of them have given me opportunities to feel and heal my soul.
+As you will read in my blog, I have had to confront all kinds of physical and emotional challenges here in Arizona, but all of them have given me opportunities to feel and heal my soul.
 Actively seeking a relationship with God and feeling emotions are the two fundamentals of healing God’s Way.
 It is far more difficult and confronting than I imagined, but when I look back on each year I am here, I can see and feel change happening.

 Now that I am settled into my new home, I have been able to explore my other passions: gardening, permaculture, land restoration, nature, vegan foods, sourdough bread baking, weaving, playing my fiddle, hiking, natural building, writing, mediumship, and whatever else inspires me.